PAC Mode Estimation using PPR Martingale Confidence Sequences: INTRODUCTION

 Our aim is to provide a procedure $\mathcal{L}$ to identify the mode of $\mathcal{P}$.
 At each step $t \geq 1$, $\mathcal{L}$ can either ask for a sample $x^{t} \sim \mathcal{P}$ or it can terminate and declare its answer.
-For ``mistake probability'' $\delta \in (0, 1)$, $L$ is said to be $\delta$-correct if for every qualifying discrete distribution $\mathcal{P}$, $L$ terminates with probability $1$ and correctly identifies the mode of $\mathcal{P}$ with probability at least $1 - \delta$.
+For ``mistake probability'' $\delta \in (0, 1)$, $\mathcal{L}$ is said to be $\delta$-correct if for every qualifying discrete distribution $\mathcal{P}$, $\mathcal{L}$ terminates with probability $1$ and correctly identifies the mode of $\mathcal{P}$ with probability at least $1 - \delta$.
 If $\mathcal{L}$ terminates after observing the sequence of samples $x^{1}, x^{2}, \dots, x^{T}$ for some $T \geq 1$, we may assume that its answer is the most frequent value of $\mathcal{P}$ in this sequence, since it can be argued that no other choice can decrease the mistake probability across all problem instances.
 Hence, it is convenient to view $\mathcal{L}$ simply as a \textit{stopping rule}, which only needs to decide when to terminate.
 We aim to devise a $\delta$-correct stopping rule $\mathcal{L}$ with low \textit{sample complexity}---informally the number of samples $T$ observed before stopping.

 In order to make our problem ``properly'' PAC, we could introduce a tolerance parameter $\epsilon$, with the implication that any returned value with associated probability at least $p_{1} - \epsilon$ will be treated as correct.
 We omit this generalisation, noting that it can be handled quite easily by the methods proposed in the paper.
-In fact, our version with $\epsilon = 0$ exactly matches the problem defined by Shah et al.~\cite{Shah_Choudhury_Karamchandani_Gopalan_2020}, whose algorithms and analysis are our primary baseline.
-Shah et al.~\cite{Shah_Choudhury_Karamchandani_Gopalan_2020} effectively ``settle'' the PAC mode estimation problem from a theoretical perspective.
-First they show the following lower bound. \begin{theorem}[Lower bound~\cite{Shah_Choudhury_Karamchandani_Gopalan_2020}] Fix $\delta \in (0, 1)$, $K \geq 2$, and a $\delta$-correct stopping rule $\mathcal{L}$.
-On each problem instance $\mathcal{P} = (p, v, K)$, the expected number of samples observed by $\mathcal{L}$ is at least \end{theorem} They also give a stopping rule, $\mathcal{A}_{1}$, whose sample complexity is within a logarithmic factor.
+In fact, our version with $\epsilon = 0$ exactly matches the problem defined by \citet{Shah_Choudhury_Karamchandani_Gopalan_2020}, whose state-of-the-art results are our primary baseline. \citet{Shah_Choudhury_Karamchandani_Gopalan_2020} show the following lower bound.